Time (magazine): Time Canada

+From 1942 until 1979, Time had a Canadian edition that included an insert of five pages of locally produced content and occasional Canadian covers.
+Following changes in the tax status of Canadian editions of American magazines, Time closed Canadian bureaus, except for Ottawa, and published identical content to the US edition but with Canadian advertising.

+In December 2008, Time discontinued publishing a Canadian edition.

 Time LightBox

 Time LightBox is a photography blog created and curated by the magazine's photo department that was launched in 2011.
 In 2011, Life picked LightBox for its Photo Blog Awards.

 TimePieces NFTs

 TimePieces is a Web3 community NFT initiative from Time.
 It included works from over 40 artists from multiple disciplines.

 Staff

 Richard Stengel was the managing editor from May 2006 to October 2013, when he joined the U.S. State Department.
 Nancy Gibbs was the managing editor from September 2013 until September 2017.
 She was succeeded by Edward Felsenthal, who had been Time's digital editor.